dullhunk/cdyf/.github/ISSUE_TEMPLATE/improving-your-future--how-can-we-make-this-guidebook-better-for-you-.md

 ---
-name: 'Improving Your Future: How can we make this guidebook better for you?'
+name: 'Improving Your Future: How can we make this guidebook better for you and other students?'
-about: For student feedback
+about: For student feedback on Coding Your Future
 title: "[FEEDBACK]"
 labels: improving-your-future
 assignees: dullhunk